 Miffy store on Gion Street.

-Separating the two streets of Gion, Shijo-Dori, is the Kamo River, a famous river that sells a lot of "dog rice" to those who pass by here 😀 Every evening, both sides of the river are filled with couples.
-Couples come here to enjoy the cool air and confide: v
+Separating the two streets of Gion, Shijo-Dori, is the Kamo River, a famous spot where 'dog rice' is often sold to passersby 😀.
+Every evening, both sides of the river are filled with couples, who come here to enjoy the cool breeze and share their thoughts :v

 Kamogawa